marketplacer/seller-integration-nodejs/README.md

 }
 ```

+> [!CAUTION]
+> Production instance credentials should not be used with this app.
+You should use only dedicated staging and test credentials.
+Irrespective, you should be careful not to let this config "leak" anywhere.
+You may want to untrack the `config.json` from a Git perspective and or update the `.gitconfig` file to exclude it.

 6. Run NPM install

 We have kept external packages to a minimum but we are using `faker/js` to help generate test product data, so to ensure you have the package locally type: